cosmos/cosmos-sdk/tests/integration/v2-audit.md

 testutil/integration can (and should) be moved to tests/integration.

+## differences from v1

+- a v1 app calls commit only after cometbft has committed a block and calls the ABCI life cycle function Commit()
+- a v2 app calls commit within FinalizeBlock.

 ## simulations

 In addition to `NewIntegrationApp` many modules also make use of [testutil/sims.SetupWithConfiguration](../../testutil/sims/app_helpers.go#L145) to create a `runtime.App` for simulation testing.
 For example